jxiao/jeffreyxiao.com/content/blogs/run-clubs.md

 ![First MR Run](/images/blogs/run-clubs/first-MR.JPG)
 #### First MR Run (Feb 21)

 Remember when I said that 1-2 miles felt dreadful not too long ago?
-To my surprise, that was far from the case.
-We started piling on the miles, and I didn't feel like I had to drag my legs every step of the way.
+To my surprise, a 10K with MR didn't feel anywhere as draining.
+We started piling on miles, and I didn't feel like I had to drag my legs every step of the way.
 The music, energy, and excitement of running with almost a hundred other people on a brisk winter evening in Central Park seemed to put away any sort of fatigue.

 ![Midnight Runners: Shots by @rebeccamarks](/images/blogs/run-clubs/MR-merged.jpg)
 #### Left: MR Bootcamp Run at nightfall.
 Right: MR NYC's 6th Birthday Party Run (ft.
 Captain Jon and my MR shirt).
 Shots by Captain @rebeccamarks !